wyatt-toure/guppy-colour-learning/README.md

 the navbar of RStudio to execute all the code chunks.
 You can also run all chunks independently as well though we advise that you do so sequentially since variables necessary for the analysis are created as the script progresses.

+## Metadata

+Data are available in the `data/` directory.

+- `colour-learning-experiment-1-data.csv` are the data for experiment 1
+- `colour-learning-experiment-2-full-data.csv` are the data for experiment 2

+We provide the variable descriptions for the data sets in the file `metadata.md` located in the `data/` directory.
+The packages required to conduct the analyses and construct the website as well as their versions and citations are provided in the file `required-r-packages.md`.

 ## Directory structure